edwardlai3582/Eazy-Dig/README.md

-##Udacity projects - Meet-Up Event Planner
+##Udacity project 5 - Eazy-Dig

- a responsive web application that allows the user to establish a meet-up event.
-The goal is to create an app that is a joy to use on both desktop and mobile.
-The application must allow someone to name their event, search for a host location (using a location API like Foursquare), set the capacity of the event, the start and end times, and input a description of the event.
+ a responsive web application that allows the user to search information about records.

 Install
 -------------